Accessible Social’s logo, an illustration of a camel face smiling with its tongue hanging out.

 Image description for the below example: A young woman sits on a purple park bench.
 She wears lightweight athleisure clothing and black Nike running shoes.

-Photo Credit: Marx Ilagan via Pexels
+Photo by Marx Ilagan

 What to Avoid in Image Descriptions